natsousa/blog/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 <br/>
 <p style="text-align: center">I hope you have enjoyed with me guys.</p>
 Share this article with your community.
-I am very to have guided you through this journey.
+I am very happy to have guided you through this journey.
 Feedbacks, comments, bugs...
 Just leave a message.
-I am willing to support any further advise.
+I am willing to support with any further advise.